Place of Employment: Parkland Health and Hospital System

 Tell us about your journey to the boardroom.
 What inspired you to seek a leadership position?

-I had a great boss and leader whom I respected and aspired to be like in my professional career.
-She gave me an opportunity.
-I also took time to shadow executive leaders to determine which direction to navigate my career.
-I’ve had several formal and informal leaders (nurses, physicians, operational leaders, team members, peers) along the way that have assisted in my leadership growth and have been supportive of me.
-My family and husband have also been extremely supportive at each juncture.
-All of these along with my inner drive to make a difference has allowed me to be in the position I hold today.
+I had a great leader/boss whom I aspired to be like in my professional career.
+I took time to shadow executive leaders to determine which direction to navigate my career.
+I’ve had several leaders (nurses, physicians, operational leaders) along the way that have assisted in my leadership growth and supporting me.
+These folks, my drive, and the support of all of my subordinates that have allowed me to learn from them are why I am in the position today.

 I continue to teach and mentor which keeps me current in the ever-changing healthcare landscape.
-I also attend conferences on leadership and am an avid reader on leadership and team building to further develop my skills.
-I also have enlisted a coach to assist me with my excelling my growth potential.
+I also attend conferences on leadership and read a lot on leadership to further develop my skills.
+I have enlisted a coach to assist me with my growth as well.

 What are a few resources you would recommend to someone looking to gain insight into becoming a better leader and eventually obtaining a board position?

 Nurses have such influence with the diversity of their work.
-I’m an example as I’m a nurse leader but dont work in a traditional nursing role; Always a ‘nurse first’ though!
+I’m an example as I’m a nurse but am not working as a leader is a traditional nursing role.

-Time, energy, and lack of support by immediate leaders or the organization where one is employed.
+Time, energy, and lack of support by the organization where they’re employed.
 It may also be the conceived lack of alignment by nurses themselves.